MT3DMS UPGRADE

 user-specified point source in a subsequent stress period, it is necessary to

 re-define the source in the input file with its concentration set to zero.
-In this version, the concentration of any
+In this version, the concentration of any source

-source specified for a stress period is only valid for that stress period
+specified for a stress period is only valid for that stress period alone.
+In a simulation with multiple stress periods,

-point sources for each stress period.
+each stress period.
+Note that an

-Note that an exception to the above general rule is the hand
+exception to the above general rule is the hand

 Bug